Doist/resources/README.rst

 py.test fixtures, injected in test functions as parameter names, is different approach for fixture management.
+It's neither worse nor better, but we found it to be not as flexible as we need.

+Some questions, that we wanted to solve often, looked like:

+- I have a py.test fixture which creates a new user with default set of properties.
+Is there a way I can create a user with different name by the same fixture?
+- Is there a way to create two users in one test case with the same fixture?
-It's neither worse nor better, although it's not as flexible as we need.
-For example, how can I create a user with non-default name in the test?
-Or create two users to see how they interact with each other?
-Or is there an easy recipe to create a user first, and then, say, a todo item for this particular user in another fixture?
+- Is there an easy recipe to create a user first, and then, say, a todo item for this particular user in another, separate, fixture?

-Sure enough, we can handle all these issues with xUnit setups and teardowns or py.test fixtures, but we wanted something more flexible, easy and convenient to use.
+Sure enough, we can handle or work around all these issues somehow with xUnit setups and teardowns or py.test fixtures, but we wanted something more flexible, easy and convenient to use.
 That's why we created ``resources`` library.

 How do we use it
 ----------------

 First, we define functions which we call "resource makers".
-They are responsible for creating and destroying resources.
+These makers are responsible for creating and destroying resources.
 It's like setup and teardown in one callable.